As recently as 2010, there was only ONE brewery in the city of Richmond.

 Notable beers: Never Never Forever Forever (passionfruit gose), Master Shredder IPA, Cave (pilsner), anything “mixed fermie.”

 South of the James River, one finds a collection of quieter Richmond neighborhoods and a handful of breweries to sustain them.
 Whereas the areas immediately north of the river are more urban and crowded, the south side of the James is home to many converted factory apartments, townhomes, and neighborhoods of single family homes.
 A cluster of breweries can be found in the neighborhood of Manchester, which houses the city’s oldest operating brewery, Legend Brewing Co., in business since 1994.
 Overall, there’s not a ton of beer down here, but the history and quality make it worth a visit—one gets a sense that even longtime Richmond residents sometimes forget that these places south of the river exist.
+And with the opening of newer places like Benchtop Brewing’s Richmond taproom, South of the James just might be the city’s new buzzy brewery area.

 Basic City Beer Co. is primarily based in the Virginia city of Waynesboro, but it also maintains this outpost and small-scale brewery in Manchester.
 The converted factory setting gives Basic City plenty of indoor space—far more than the location really needs most of the time, but that also has the advantage of making it one of the city’s easiest breweries for social distancing, especially in the expansive game room.
 It makes for a natural tandem when visiting Legend, which is just a few buildings down.
 Basic City has been through a few food concepts, but currently offers a small selection of frozen pizzas—more than enough when you need a quick nosh at the brewery.